 If you want to get off the beaten path, try Rick's on the River.
 Located on the Hillsborough River just north of downtown, Rick's is a popular local hangout catering to the river boating community.
 Amenities include a boat ramp and marina with docking space for visitors and overnight guests.
 Ample outdoor seating and a large bar area provide great vantage points for enjoying views of the river and downtown skyline.
 Combine that with three fully-stocked bars, good food and affordable prices, and you have the perfect recipe for a good time.
 There is also live entertainment every night starting around 7pm.

-Council Oak Steaks & Seafood is located in the Seminole Hard Rock Casino, the 6th largest casino in world, and is a popular destination for prime steaks, fresh seafood and selections from the award winning wine list.
-The atmosphere is contemporary and upscale and the service is great.
-The steaks at Council Oak are 100% U.S.D.A. prime, dry aged 21 to 28 days, and cut on-site in their butcher shop.
-Seafood options include fresh and local fish, Alaskan King Crab legs and custom saltwater tanks are filled with live Maine lobsters.
-Live entertainment is provided nightly Sunday - Thursday in the lounge.
+Sleek and sophisticated, Council Oak Steaks & Seafood is located in Tampa's Seminole Hard Rock Hotel & Casino.
+A popular destination for prime steaks, fresh seafood and selections from the award winning wine list, the atmosphere is contemporary and upscale, and the service is second-to-none.
+The steaks at Council Oak are 100% U.S.D.A. prime, dry aged 21 to 28 days, and cut on-site in their own butcher shop.
+Seafood options include fresh and local fish, Alaskan King Crab legs and their custom saltwater tanks are filled with live Maine lobsters.
+Live entertainment is provided nightly Sunday - Thursday in the lounge which also offers a carefully curated menu of happy hour appetizers and craft cocktails.
 Reservations are recommended.